Montague Sykes Limited is a Company registered in England number 12593575

 When we receive personal information, we take steps to ensure that appropriate technical and organisational controls are in place to protect it.

-All personal data held within the FIN system is encrypted and protected.
+All personal data held within the Montague Sykes system is encrypted and protected.
 When you are on a secure page, a green padlock icon will appear adjacent to the web browser such as Microsoft Internet Explorer.

 Personal information details (your email communications etc.) are transmitted normally over the internet and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure it is secure on our systems.
 Where we have given (or where you have chosen) a password and other authentication which enables you to access certain parts of our website, you are responsible for keeping this password and authentication confidential.
 We ask you not to share your password with anyone.